 Working Futures 2017-2027

-IER, in collaboration with Cambridge Econometrics, are currently producing a new round of Working Futures projections to be published in 2019.
-For the four nations and nine English regions, this will include:
+IER, in collaboration with Cambridge Econometrics, has produced a new round of Working Futures projections for the period 2017 to 2027.

 Working Futures 2014-2024